ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

 This document defines a YANG Module for the network incident lifecycle management.
-This YANG module provides a standard way to report, diagnose, and help reduce troubleshooting tickets and resolve network incidents for the sake of network service health and probable root cause analysis.
+This YANG module provides a standard way to report, diagnose, and help reduce troubleshooting tickets and network incidents for the sake of network service health and probable root cause analysis.